Daniel-Zhao-WISE/Data-Cleaning-Coursera/CodeBook.md

 ### Notes
   - Features are normalized and bounded within [-1,1].
   - Each feature vector is a row on the text file.
+  - My final tidy dataset is in "long" format.